Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 For Paget disease of the nipple, treatment is usually similar to that of other types of breast cancer.
 It often involves simple mastectomy or breast-conserving surgery plus removal of the lymph nodes.
 Breast-conserving surgery is usually followed by radiation therapy.
 Less commonly, only the nipple with some surrounding normal tissue is removed.
 If another breast cancer is also present, treatment is based on that type of breast cancer.

-After treatment is completed, follow-up physical examinations, including examination of the breasts, chest, neck, and armpits, are done every 3 months for 2 years, then every 6 months for 5 years from the date the cancer was diagnosed.
+After the first phases of treatment are completed, follow-up physical examinations, including examination of the breasts, chest, neck, and armpits, are usually done every year.
 Regular mammograms and breast self-examinations are also important.
 Women should promptly report certain symptoms to their doctor:

 Diagnostic procedures, such as chest x-rays, blood tests, bone scans, and computed tomography (CT), are not needed unless symptoms suggest the cancer has recurred.